nx-lr/protea/checklist.md

 - [ ] Rejection of basic computer science without justification

 Taking the wider ecosystem into account, I would like to note that:

 - [x] Your complex sample code would be one line in: Haskell, Prolog, Scala, ...
 - [ ] We already have an unsafe imperative language
 - [ ] We already have a safe imperative OO language
 - [x] We already have a safe statically-typed eager functional language
 - [ ] You have reinvented Lisp but worse
-- [ ] You have reinvented Javascript but worse
+- [ ] You have reinvented JavaScript but worse
 - [ ] You have reinvented Java but worse
 - [ ] You have reinvented C++ but worse
 - [ ] You have reinvented PHP but worse